Cycle Trails in Hungary

 Infrastructure for cycling in Hungary has been developing a lot in the last few years, as more and more people decide to explore the country on two wheels.
-By now, the land is perfectly suitable for cyclists as there are over 4000 kilometres of bike lanes, plus a few hundred more in the capital.
-Hungary has a lot more to offer beyond Budapest and it is really a biker’s dream come true; safe, mainly flat and with diverse and scenic landscape.
-Rent a bike and cycle around lakes, along rivers, pass by natural beauties or historic ruins, through national parks while exploring this charismatic country!
+The land is perfectly suitable for cyclists as there are over 4000 kilometers of Bike lanes and Cycle trails plus a few hundred more in the capital.
+Hungary has a lot more to offer beyond Budapest and it’s really a biker’s dream come true; safe, mainly flat and with diverse and scenic landscape.
+Rent a bike and cycle around lakes, along rivers and pass by natural beauties or historic ruins.
+Bike through national parks and woodlands while exploring this charismatic country!

 Euro Velo trails – the European Cycle Route Network

 Currently, there are 3 EV trails connecting Hungary with the rest of Europe.
 The EV 6 crosses Hungary from west to east, while the EV 11 running from north to south runs through most of Eastern Europe.
 The most recent one is the EV 13, the so-called ‘Iron curtain trail’.
 It follows the former Iron Curtain separating the Eastern Bloc from the West, thus this lane runs along the Hungarian border too.
 Connecting countries that used to be separated by the Iron Curtain, lovely idea, isn’t it?

 Apart from the Euro Velo, there are plenty of local bike trails too.
 Don’t be afraid of a little adventure, this country deserves a lot more than just rushing through it!

 The Hungarian Lakes